santokhan/santokhan.github.io/README.md

-You are watching my first repository on Github.
+In this repository you are watching an amazing personal porfolio.
+You can use this template to create your personal porfolio.
+It is very easy and quick.
+First of all clone my repository and then make samne important changes.

 Click here to visit my repository page https://santokhan.github.io/